MODEL DIRECTORY

 Rural Community Hospital Demonstration

-The Rural Community Hospital Demonstration (RCHD) tests cost-based reimbursement for small rural hospitals with fewer than 51 beds.
-It targets hospitals that do not qualify for Critical Access Hospital (CAH) designation.
-The model aims to increase financial viability and capacity within rural communities.
+The Rural Community Hospital Demonstration tests cost-based reimbursement for covered Medicare inpatient hospital services paid to small rural hospitals with fewer than 51 beds.
+It aims to increase financial viability for hospitals that are too large to qualify for Critical Access Hospital (CAH) designation.

 RO Model